LaynezCoder/ElectronicStoreToolFX/README.md

 <H1 align="center">Management tool for an electronics store JavaFx + MySQL </H1>

-Software manager for an electronics store, developed with Java and MySQL.
-The videos that show the development of this application are on my youtube channel
+Management software for electronics store, developed with Java and MySQL.
+The videos showing the development of this application will be available on my youtube channel
 [LaynezCode](https://www.youtube.com/channel/UCyh1gKvoLx0Jk4ujhS3OIUA?view_as=subscriber).

-Before starting, access your MySQL database and run the script that is stored in the src /com/laynezcoder/database/ DBElectronicStoreToolFX folder.
+Before you begin, access your MySQL database manager and run the script that is stored in the src/com/laynezcoder/database/DBElectronicStoreToolFX folder.
 Then enter the DatabaseConnection class stored in the same folder and edit the access credentials with yours.
-After this enjoy the program.
+After this, enjoy the program.

 ### App Features
 * Start window